 Under the current legislation govering schools the school website must hold key information.
 This is where that information can be found.
 The list is currently as follows.

 If you are considering Rayleigh Primary School for your child, you would be most welcome to visit, meet one of our Senior Management team and have a tour of the school.

 To make an appointment to visit please contact Mrs Burfoot in the school office, either by email email@example.com or by phone 01268 775712

-School visits in the Autumn term usually take place on Wednesdays at 9:30 & 14:00.
-During the Spring and Summer terms we are happy to make appointments throughout the week.
+School visits in the Autumn term usually involve more than one family touring together in a morning when the Headteacher is available.
+During the Spring and Summer terms we are happy to make individual appointments throughout the week.

 Admissions to the school Nursery are handled through the school by Mrs Burfoot in the office; email firstname.lastname@example.org

 Our Nursery takes children in the Academic year (Sept - Aug) that they turn four.